ingridole/ViralRdRp_pHMMs/README.md

+This dataset provides 77 family level pHMMs describing RNA viral RdRps, which can be used for sensitive detection of sequences derived from viral RdRp in RNA sequence data.

 ## Background Information
 Profile Hidden Markov Models (pHMMs) provide a more sensitive method than BLASTP for finding distant homologues of known protein sequences while (in contrast to structure-based approaches) maintaining computational speed (Eddy, 2011).
-In this analysis, we used known RNA virus sequences to develop 77 family-level RdRp pHMMs.
+We used known RNA virus sequences to develop 77 family-level RdRp pHMMs.

 ## Directory Structure
 #### alignments